dotnet/dotnet-docker/samples/host-aspnetcore-https.md

 ## Running pre-built Container Images with HTTPS

-Use the following instructions, for your operating system configuration.
+Use the following instructions for your operating system configuration.

-You need the [.NET 6 SDK or newer](https://dotnet.microsoft.com/download) for some of the instructions.

-### Windows using Linux containers
+### Linux containers on Windows host

 Generate cert and configure local machine: